darageor/TinyOS3_v2.0/README.md

 Working with the code, at the basic level, requires a recent GCC compiler (with support for C11).
-The standard packages `doxygen` and `valgrind` with their dependencies (e.g., `graphviz`) are also needed for anything serious, as well as the GDB debugger.
+The standard packages `doxygen` and `valgrind` with their dependencies (e.g., `graphviz`) are also needed for anything serious, as well as the GDB debugger."

+### Extra implementations

-In v2.0 we implemented the Pipes, Sockets capabilities of TinyOS as well as the system call OpenInfo.
+In v2.0 we implemented the Pipes and Sockets capabilities of TinyOS as well as the system call OpenInfo.
 You can find the vocalization of the project in the pdf file below.

 [HRY-202 εκφώνηση project.pdf](https://github.com/darageor/tinyos3_v1.0/files/7515455/HRY-202.project.pdf)